Rights of the Parties

 To be informed about Potential Disciplinary Sanctions: If a Respondent is found responsible for violating any of the District’s policies, a designated administrator will assign sanction, considering whether a sanction (a) ends the harassment, (b) prevents its reoccurrence, and (c) remedy’s the effects of the violation.
 Sanctions will depend on the nature of the conduct and any prior history of similar conduct.
 The building administrator, in consultation with relevant District officials, shall determine appropriate disciplinary sanctions based on District policies and procedures.
 Disciplinary sanctions may include (but are not limited to): a warning, alternatives to suspension or expulsion, suspension, expulsion, or termination.
 Students may also be subject to sanctions including suspension or expulsion for behaviors that occur off campus as described by law and District Policy 5120.

-Not Provide False Information: Any person who knowingly makes a false report of sex-based discrimination or harassment shall be subject to disciplinary action under District Policy 8410, Sex-Based Discrimination and Harassment (Title IX) (Section 15.0) and District Policy 5000, Student Conduct (Section 3.28).
+Not Provide False Information: Any person who knowingly makes a false report of sexual harassment shall be subject to disciplinary action under District Policy 8410, Sexual Harassment (Title IX) (Section 15.0) and District Policy 5000, Student Conduct (Section 3.28).